-Barack & Michelle Obama's Letter To The Parkland Students Is So Inspiring
+Barack & Michelle Obama Wrote A Letter To The Parkland Students & It's So Inspiring

 It's no secret that the Parkland student activists are making waves across the nation.
 As these high schoolers continue to fight to end gun violence, more political figures are coming forward to share their thoughts on topic, and that includes the former president and first lady.
 Barack and Michelle Obama's letter to the Parkland students shows full support of these young voices.